Get the Relief

 The symptoms of sinusitis and allergies are very similar.
 The main symptom is a stuffy nose.
 However, the symptoms occur for different reasons.

 If you have allergies, your sinuses become stuffy because they are trying to flush out allergens.
-Dr. Monica Tadros specializes in sinusitis and allergy in her Center for Sinus Surgery in NJ & NYC to restructure the sinuses and help patients with allergy problems.
+Dr. Monica Tadros specializes in sinusitis and allergy in her Center for Facial Plastic Surgery in NJ & NYC to restructure the sinuses and help patients with allergy problems.

 Sinusitis occurs when there is an infection in the sinuses.
 Air should flow through your nose.
 When your nose is stuffy, it is more prone to infection because bacteria can get caught in the mucus in your nose.

 Stuffy nose can occur because of an allergy, a cold, or a deviated septum.

 Both are incredibly uncomfortable conditions, but to determine what type of treatment you need it is important to get a correct diagnosis.
-Our plastic surgeons in NY and NJ can quickly diagnose the cause of your discomfort.
+Our plastic surgeon in NY and NJ can quickly diagnose the cause of your discomfort.
 Dr. Monica Tadros always spends enough time painstakingly assessing every patient.
 Only then can she determine whether sinus surgery is an option.

 How Common Is Sinusitis?